 Janice Kyle, oboist, received her Bachelor of Music degree at California State University in Sacramento.
 She studied with Ben Glovinsky and Neil Tatman.
 She followed up her B.M. with graduate studies in oboe performance at Indiana University with Jerry Sirucek.
 She has taught elementary music at Westport Central School and oboe performance at Plattsburgh State University.
-She has performed in various solo and ensemble venues in the Adirondacks with the Adirondack Wind Ensemble, Champlain Valley Voices Orchestra, Trillium Ensemble, and the Key Winds Trio.
+She performs in various solo and ensemble venues in the Adirondacks with the Adirondack Wind Ensemble, Champlain Valley Voices Orchestra, the Key Winds Trio, and the Trillium Chamber Players of which she is a founding member.
+Janice often borrows from other instruments’ repertoire for performance on oboe.
 She enjoys cold, snowy winters skijoring (sometimes off piste) with her dogs.
 Janice and her husband, Hans, (and the dogs) live in New Russia, New York.

 Janine Scherline is the principal clarinetist with the Adirondack Wind Ensemble and teaches applied lessons at SUNY Plattsburgh.
 Especially fond of performing in chamber settings, she loves playing regularly with Trillium, in unique musical settings and as a guest soloist and performer around the Adirondack Region.
 In her role as Director of Donor Engagement at Adirondack Foundation, Janine enjoys working with generous people who are making a positive difference through philanthropy.
 She also enjoys spending time outdoors—especially on snowshoes in the winter—with her husband Todd whom she met at Ithaca College while completing her masters in clarinet performance, and with their feline companions Ginsu and Peeka.